superfly/docs/flyctl/cmd/flyctl_ips_release.md

-Releases an IP address from the application.
+Releases an IP address from the application

 ## Usage
 ~~~